Updated April 28, 2022

 Most businesses think they successfully achieve their main digital marketing goals.

-Eighty-three percent (83%) of businesses think their digital marketing efforts are effective in reaching their goals.
+Eighty-three percent (83%) of businesses think their digital marketing efforts were effective in reaching their goals when surveyed in 2019.

-Businesses believe they are effective in achieving their goals because it is easier to reach customers with digital marketing than more traditional forms of marketing.
+Businesses believe they were effective in achieving their goals because it is easier to reach customers with digital marketing than more traditional forms of marketing.

 “That number is high because digital marketing is where customers are,” Zaiger said.
 “Walking down the street, people aren’t looking at billboards or checking newspapers – they’re staring at their phones.”